sijendling/Chess-World-Cup-Players/README.md

 mohammadsijani.contact@gmail.com

 V1.0: You just have to install "requirements.txt" file libraries and Run the programm.
-Programm will make a ".db" file and store players' name, country and rating in a table named "Participants"
+Programm will make a ".db" file and store players' name, country and rating in a table named "Participants".

-V1.1: No chenge in performance
+V1.1: No chenge in performance.

+V2.0: Add handler for some possible errors.